McBl4ck/siren_system/readme.md

 # FRAMEWORK

-This is a standealone scipt but i tested it in esx framework
+This is a standealone script